hydra2s/vulkan.node.js/README.md

 - Some handmade fixes (such as bitfield structures)
 - Planned support for glMatrix fully
 - Planned support for WebAssembly bindings and memory
+- Error and exception handling support
+- Some syntax sugar for user-friendly

 ## TODO